CultivateHQ/cultivateHQ.com/source/posts/2015-08-28-conman-phoenix.md

 author: Alan Gardner
 ---

-> I've recently been playing around, with [Phoenix](http://phoenixframework.org) and [Elm](http://elm-lang.org).
-I'm really enjoying using both and so I thought I would see how easy it would be to combine the two, with Phoenix serving a data API and Elm consuming it.
+> I've recently been playing around with [Phoenix](http://phoenixframework.org) and [Elm](http://elm-lang.org).
+I'm really enjoying using both and so I thought I would see how easy it is to combine the two, with Phoenix serving a data API and Elm consuming it.
 > This is Part 1 in a series of 4 posts.
 In it we will walk through setting up a basic Phoenix data API.
 [Part 2](#part_2) walks through setting up a basic Elm client that will consume the data we serve from this API and [Part 3](#part_3) talks about combining the Phoenix and Elm projects together.
 Finally, in [Part 4](part_4), we will add support for Phoenix channels.

 **We are using Phoenix version `0.17.0`, Elixir version `1.0.5` and Erlang/OTP version `17`.**

-## What we're going to build

-We're going to build a really simple Contact Manager tool called ConMan.
-So simple in fact that ConMan will just fetch a single contact from our Phoenix data API and display it using Elm.
-Whilst this might seem too simple, it's just enough to see all the moving parts of Phoenix and Elm that we need to for this exercise.
+## TL;DR

+If you'd rather just see the code, it's all available on [GitHub](http://github.com/CultivateHQ/conman_ui).
+You can look at the commit history to see the steps involved.

+Jump [straight to part 2](#part_2) to carry on with the tutorial.

 ## Up and running